 This document will provide guidelines for the operating procedures, policies and practices of the New Hampshire Drug Treatment Court Programs.
 This document will be revised and modified as needed by the members of the drug court team(s) and /or the State Coordinator.
-Information in this document is based on research and best practices as indicated by the National Association of Drug Court Professionals (NADCP), trainings, and experience in the field.
+Information in this document is based on research and best practices as indicated by All Rise trainings, and experience in the field.
 All Drug Treatment Court teams should follow the best practice standards; this policy manual will help teams in their mission.
 Additional documents can be found on the court web site: NH Drug Offender Program.